Fabiano Caruana: 2024

 Caruana successfully defended his title at the 2024 Superbet Chess Classic held in Bucharest, Romania.
 Victories over Alireza Firouzja and Bogdan-Daniel Deac in early rounds had Caruana poised to win the event, until Anish Giri defeated him in the final round.
 In rapid tie-breaks, Caruana scored 3/3 against Alireza, R Praggnanandhaa, and Gukesh D to ultimately win the tournament.
 Caruana claims 9.25 Grand Chess Tour points and $68,750 for his first-place finish.
 Just a few days later Caruana won the 2024 SuperUnited Rapid & Blitz in Zagreb, Croatia with five rounds to spare.
-Caruana went undefeated in the rapid portion, with a score of 15/18.
-With this tournament victory, Caruana claims 13 Grand Chess Tour points, which moves him into 1st place in the tour standings.
-He also earned $40,000 in prize money.
+Caruana went undefeated in the rapid portion, with a score of 15/18, and an aggregate 27/38 to tie Magnus Carlsen for the most points in a Grand Chess Tour Rapid & Blitz event.
+With this tournament victory, Caruana claimed 13 Grand Chess Tour points, which moved him to 1st place in the tour standings.

 Caruana placed second at the 2024 Sinquefield Cup - the final Grand Chess Tour event of the year.
 Following a first-round defeat to eventual champion Alireza Firouzja, Caruana went on to defeat Nodirbek Abdusattorov, Ian Nepomniachtchi, and Anish Giri.
 With 36.75 Grand Chess Tour points, Caruana placed second in the tour standings, again falling short of Firouzja.
 Caruana earns $234,250 and automatic qualification to the 2025 Tour from his second-place finish.

 Caruana won the 2024 US Chess Championship, giving him his 3rd consecutive US champion title, and 4th title overall (2016, 2022, 2023, 2024).
 Caruana finished with a score of 7/10, securing victories over Ray Robson, Grigoriy Oparin, Abhimanyu Mishra, and Sam Shankland.
 Although Caruana also defeated Christopher Yoo, Yoo was subsequently disqualified from the tournament and banned from the Saint Louis Chess Club for striking a staff member in frustration after losing to Caruana.
 Caruana's victory, and all other of Yoo's matches, were annulled as a result of the disqualification.
 With Carissa Yip winning the 2024 U.S. Women's Chess Championship, both open and women's champion defended their 2023 title.
 Caruana also won the 2024 U.S. Masters Chess Championship with a 8/9 score, and a $7500 prize.
 The first place finish granted Caruana 17.11 points for the 2024 FIDE Circuit.
 Just days later, Caruana shared first place in the St. Louis Masters.
 Caruana earned 16.39 circuit points from the event, which brought him to first place in the circuit.
-He would keep this lead for the rest of the year and qualify for the 2026 candidates tournament.
+He would keep this lead for the rest of the year and qualify for the 2026 Candidates Tournament.